Elkmont High School: History

 Professor E.B.
 Baxter served as President of the school with his assistants, Professor Baker and Miss Lilian Barksdale.

 The original building was located on Evans Street where Elkmont High School is now.
 Willis B. Vaughn was instrumental in the establishment of the school.

 On March 19, 1915, the high school was part of the high school debating league in Alabama and participated in a debate tournament with Morgan County High School.
 The topic of debate that day was "Resolved, That Women's Suffrage Should Be Established By Constitutional Amendment in Alabama."

 In 1930, the Decatur Daily referred to the school as "Elkmont County High School."

 In 1935, a brick elementary school and its attached auditorium were erected on the grounds that are now occupied by the present-day football stadium.

-The 1937 senior class of Elkmont High School was honored at a dinner hosted by Ruth Evans, Elaine Hagan, Helen Todd, and Evelyn Mayhall at Pocahontas Lodge.
-The venue was decorated in the class colors of silver and pink, featuring pink roses, spring flowers, and a floral centerpiece of white roses and pink verbenas.
-Each place setting included hand-tinted name cards.
-The class officers included president Woodrow Wilson, valedictorian Helen Todd, salutatorian Evelyn Mayhall, and secretary Myrtle Shimpock, while Alvin Roberson was voted the best all-around student.
-The event was attended by classmates, school faculty, and guests, with assistance from several local residents, including Mrs. Jessie Evans, Mr. C. V. Mayhall, and Mrs. Will Hagan.

 A powerful tornado tore through the high school in 1938, leaving the upper floor too dangerous for use.
 To continue their education, high school students attended classes in the elementary school auditorium.
 After a year of adjustments, they finally returned to a remodeled, single-story high school in the fall of 1939.

 On September 18, 1941, an all-day singing event planned by the County Singing Association at Elkmont High School was indefinitely postponed due to health concerns related to a polio outbreak.
 County health officials advised delaying the event, with plans to reschedule once cooler weather arrived and the polio threat subsided.